mcranter/Magic-Match/README.md

 ### Testing User Stories from User Experience (UX) Section

+-   #### General User Goals

+    1. "As a user, I want to be able to read instruction detailing how to play the game."

+        1. The landing page contains a 'How to Play' explanatory text modal.

+    2. "As a user,  I want to be able to toggle on/off the game's music."

+        1. Each game level contains a 'Play/Pause' toggle sound option, enabling the user to turn the music on or off.

+    3. "As a user, I want to be able to keep track of the amount of flips it has taken me to complete the game."

+        1. The flip counter - which keeps a running total of the flips - is clearly displayed above the game board.

+    4. "As a user, I want to see how long it has taken me to complete the game."

+        1. The Time counter - which displays the time and begins counting after the first flip - is clearly visible above the game board.

+    5. "As a user, I want an alert when I get a match."

+        1. A brief audio clip plays when two cards are matched.

 -   #### Casual Player Goals

     1. "As a casual gamer, my priority is a fun gameplay experience.".